The MegaMillions lottery, scheduled to be drawn on 10/19/18, is expected to pay out $364,514,000 as a lump sum. That’s A LOT of money!

 While it can be fun to spend a few bucks here and there to play the lottery there are some people that continue to play and lose, spending a higher percentage of their income than others.

-There are many psychological reasons that people continue to play the lottery that make total sense.
+There are many psychological reasons that people continue to play the lottery that makes total sense.
 But why does is the lottery so popular among the people that can’t actually afford to play?

 In this episode, Michael also talks about the fun side of the lottery.
 How many Bugatti Veyrons or cheeseburger happy meals could you buy if you won?
 If you invested most of it, how much interest would you gain in 30 years?

-You’ll find out in this episode of Overcoming Financial Stress with the Saver and the Spender.
+You’ll find out in this episode of the Fiscal Fitness Podcast.

 Notes from the Episode: